kevinywlui/mozes/README.md

 384
 ````

-### Compute number of elements after k iterations on iterations
+### Compute number of elements after k iterations on affine type

 ````
 sage: A = Mozes(CartanType(['A',2,1])); A.compute_elements(5)